SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-itachi_uchiha.md

 4. Design a database schema to handle the data - keep extra fields to account for future interactive js support.
 5. New Individual clients addition, one by one.
 6. Generate new plots for each client everyday  ( cronjob type of thing, `schedule.every().day.at("10:30").do(job)`  )
-7. On initial deployment, make plots of past year’s files and save them
+7. On initial deployment, make plots of past year's files and save them

 ### Project Goals